pippinbarr/cart253/assignments/prototyping/instructions/README.md

 ### Three prototypes

-Create three separate, *small* prototypes that explore the material learned during this week.
+Create three distinct, *small* prototypes that explore the material learned during this week.
+Each prototype should be build as a *separate* small project (starting with the template project each time).
 Make sure you play around with what is possible in terms of different instructions and arguments.
+There are many ways you could make distinctive prototypes:

-Consider trying to make one representational prototype, one abstract protoype, and one *really weird* prototype.
+- Consider trying to make one representational prototype, one abstract protoype, and one *really weird* prototype.
+- Consider basing each prototype on a distinct set of drawing instructions.
+- Consider playing with different colour models via `colorMode()`
+- Consider making prototypes that could serve as static images of interactive work you might want to make later, as if they were screenshots.
+- Consider choosing p5 drawing or other instructions at random from the Reference and challenging yourself to use them creatively.

 Feel free to borrow from any of the example code you've seen so far in the course, but make sure to **attribute** in you code in the top-level comment.
+Remember that is *your* work that will be graded in cases, not starting code you may use.

 ### One journal entry

 Write a journal entry in your process journal reflecting on what you learned while making your prototypes.
 What surprised you?
 What is cool?
 What is difficult to understand?
 What do you hope someone else would get out of your work?
 Is there anything here you would be interested to develop further?
-Include at least one screenshot.
+Include at least one screenshot to illustrate your thoughts.
 (250 words)

 ## How to start a prototype